inversify/InversifyJS/wiki/activation_handler.md

 - Adding the handler to the container
 - Adding the handler to the binding

-When multiple activation handlers are binded to a service identifier, the bindind handlers are called before any others.
-Any handler defined in a container is called before a handler defined in it's parent container
+When multiple activation handlers are binded to a service identifier, the binding handler is called before any others.
+Then the container handlers are called, starting at the root container and descending the descendant containers stopping at the container with the binding.